Reasons why you might call me:

 One day in October of 2017, I called Harold in the morning.
 I hadn't heard from him that day yet.
 I got busy with a couple of other handyman jobs that day and didn't follow up with him.
 He couldn't always get to the phone, but always returned my calls unless he wasn't home for some reason.
 But he was always home unless there was something wrong.

-As it turns out, it was one of his daughters and her husband.
+As it turns out, in the car was one of his daughters and her husband.
 Harold had a heart attack that day in the middle of a phone call to his doctor, who then called 911, but Harold died on the phone with the 911 operator.
-The EMS people had come a few minutes later and tried for a long time to revive him, but he didn't make it.
-The daughter was called and she drove up but the house was locked.
+The EMS people had come quickly and tried for a long time to revive him, but he didn't make it.
+The daughter was then called and she drove up from San Antonio, but the house was locked.
 I don't know what their plan was for getting in the house, but I had the key Harold had given me, so when I arrived, I let them in.

 Harold was, and always will be one of my favorite clients.
-He tipped me more than generously on many occasions, we ate a lot of meals together and he always bought.
+Once we were friends, we go to eat a lot of lunches together and he always bought.
 Not because I didn't try to pay.
 I'm not destitute.
 I'm not even poor.
-He just wanted to.
+He just wanted to pay.
 He often asked me to come by and sit and talk for a while before I started on whatever job he dreamed up for me to work on.
 And after a while, the house was in really good shape.
 He just kind of made up little things for me to come by and "fix."
 Mostly, he was lonely.
 And he really was dying.

 I miss you Harold.